ASchurman/crypto/README.md

 * `-t`
     Test.
 Instead of encrypting/decrypting a file, run tests to verify that aes.exe is working correctly.

-For example, to encrypt a file secrets.txt to a file encryptedSecrets.bin, using an AES-128 key in the file key.bin, run:
+For example, to encrypt a file secrets.txt to a file encryptedSecrets.bin, using an AES key in the file key.bin, run:
 ```
 aes.exe secrets.txt -e -k key.bin -o encryptedSecrets.bin
 ```

+## Testing
+Before running the tests with `aes.exe -t`, the test files must be generated in the testFiles folder.
+This folder contains vectors.txt, which contains AES test vectors [published by NIST](https://csrc.nist.gov/CSRC/media/Projects/Cryptographic-Algorithm-Validation-Program/documents/aes/AESAVS.pdf).
+To expand these test vectors into files used by `aes.exe -t`, run `maketests.bat` in the testFiles folder.

 ## Roadmap
 As my leisure time permits, here are my future tasks for this project:
-- Implement AES-192 and AES-256
 - Implement AES modes other than the ECB mode, which, while simple, should never be used.
 Start with CBC mode.
 - Derive AES keys from passwords rather than using a key read from a file.